 This model of Galway retails for £1,215 currently.
 Galways hold their value very well on eBay, so it's generally tough to get a new condition pair for less than £700.
 I managed to snag this pair for £500, which I was very happy with.
-I essentially funded the purchase with sale of a pair of Gaziano & Girling Wigmore boots.
+I essentially funded the purchase with the sale of a pair of Gaziano & Girling Wigmore boots.

-The seller was very nice, and I ended up with original box and bags as well.
+The seller was very nice, and I ended up with the original box and bags as well.
 I've since bought a pair of EG trees as well for the sake of completion.

 Sizing and fit

 These are on the 82 last, which is pretty fitted.
 EG describes it as a refined almond toe, a bit slimmer and more contemporary than the 202.
 EG currently sell Galways on the 82, 202 and chunky 64 lasts.